google/exposure-notifications-server/docs/getting-started/downloading-export-batches-keys.md

 ## Downloading TEKs

-In order to download the exposure keys from the exposure notifications server, the first step is to configure exports from the server.
+In order to download the exposure keys from the exposure notification key server, the first step is to configure exports from the server.

 To add these entries, we can use the Admin Console.
 For instructions on how to